aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 ### The metadata gap

 In the archive, critical information was registered as metadata attached to nodes, specifically in the node extras.
-Whether a structure is metallic or insulating, its crystal symmetry, its bandgap—all of this lives in node extras, custom key-value fields.
+Whether a structure is metallic or insulating, its crystal symmetry, its bandgap, all of this lives in node extras, custom key-value fields.
 The agent had no way to search by this metadata.

 I first built a new tool called `query_nodes_by_extras` to fix it.